-In this post, we’ll break down the cause of outgassing while powder coating and go over some of the ways that we combat this phenomenon so we can ensure that your parts come out not only appealing to the eye, but free from damage.
+In this post, we’ll break down the causes of outgassing and pinholes while powder coating, and go over some of the ways that AR Powder Coating combats this phenomenon.

 How is Outgassing Prevented?

-- Control Thickness – Some jobs require a heavy film, but this does not mean that it must be applied in one coat.
-By understanding the materials used in coating and making sure to use multiple coats of necessary, outgassing caused by applying too heavy of a film coat can be avoided.
+Some jobs require a heavier coat than others, but it doesn’t have to be applied in one coat.
+By understanding the materials used in the coating and using multiple coats if necessary, outgassing caused by applying too thick a powder coat to your project can be avoided.

-- Add a Primer – Applying a sealant as a primer coat before powder coating can ensure that any gases that may be released during the heating process are contained and unable to bubble up into the coating.
-It is important to note that this is not a replacement for thorough cleaning in the pre-treatment phase.
+Applying a sealant as a primer coat before powder coating helps to ensure that any gasses released during the heating process are contained by the primer.
+They will be unable to bubble up into the powder coating itself.
+This is not considered a replacement for thorough cleaning and decontamination.

-- Powder Additives – The real problem with outgassing is that the gases are escaping as the powder is hardening.
-This is what causes the pinholes on the surface.
-For certain powder materials, additives can be used that will cause the powder to remain in liquid form for longer.
-This will give the gas extra time to escape before the powder hardens around the bubbles.
+The gasses escape through the coating as the coating itself is hardening, which causes the pinholes.
+Certain additives may be employed that cause powder to remain in liquid form for longer.
+This will give the gasses more time to escape before the powder hardens.

 Knowing all of the ways that problems like outgassing can pop up is key to a successful powder coat.
-Someone who doesn’t know what they are doing could very easily end up with a botched job.
-At AR Powder Coating, we have years of experience that allows us to foresee problems not only with outgassing, but the many other issues that can crop up during a powder coating job.
+At AR Powder Coating, our decades of experience enables us to foresee problems not only with outgassing, but the various other issues that can crop up.

-If you are looking to have a powder coating job complete, please feel free to contact us today with any question you have.
-We’ll be glad to help and look forward to doing business with you.
+If you are looking to have a powder coating job completed, please feel free to contact us today with any questions you have.
+We look forward to doing business with you.